Gampaha: Climate

 Gampaha has a tropical rainforest climate under the Köppen climate classification.
 The climate is fairly temperate all throughout the year with a significant rainfall.
 Even in the driest month there is a significant amount of rain.
 The driest month is January and there is about 62 mm of precipitation.
 Most of the precipitation in Gampaha area falls in October, averaging 365 mm.
 The precipitation varies 303 mm between the driest month and the wettest month.
 April is warmest month in Gampaha, with an average temperature of 28.4 °C (83.1 °F) and the December is the coolest month, with temperatures averaging 26.1 °C (79 °F).
 Throughout the year, temperatures vary by 2.3 °C.

-The annual rain fall in the area is about 2398 mm and the average temperature is about 27.3 °C. The main sources of water canals of Gampaha are Attanagalla Oya and Uruwela Oya.
+The annual rain fall in the area is about 2398 mm and the average temperature is about 27.3 °C. The main sources of water canals of Gampaha are Attanagalu Oya and Uruwela Oya.